-Since 1997, adult Coho escapement into the Yakima Basin has averaged nearly 4,500 coho per year, but the highest return of adults from hatchery releases and natural production was greater than 25,000 fish in 2014.
-In 2021, the total adult escapement was estimated to be about 12,500, which is more than double the 2020 escapement.
+The figure 11 illustrates the number of juvenile outmigrants from Prosser and the adult returns to the Yakima River basin.
+From 1997 onwards, the average adult Coho escapement into the Yakima Basin has been approximately 4,500 Coho per year.
+However, the highest recorded return of adults, combining both hatchery releases and natural production, exceeded 25,000 fish in 2014 (Figure 11).
+In 2022, the estimated total adult escapement was approximately 6,708.